A great article by Eternity newspaper on the many different struggles people face at Christmas and how we can respond…

 As a Christian, I know that Christmas is a celebration of the birth of our Lord and Saviour Jesus Christ, and I feel like I should rejoice because of that alone.
 But I can’t escape the fact that for many of us, our issues and hurts are so real and raw that the Christmas season is tainted with pain and grief.

 David Ould is an Anglican Minister at Glenquarie Anglican Church, and works with Break the Cycle, an organisation dedicated to serving those experiencing financial hardship.

 Christmas is a particularly difficult time for those experiencing financial hardship.
 There is a real desire to provide a meaningful and enjoyable celebration for loved ones, especially children, which is compounded by seeing extravagant consumption and gift-giving all around.
 People feel under immense pressure to provide at the same level and suffer greatly from guilt if they can’t.

-We also see clients who have no experience in planning their budgets get into a real mess in the New Year having spent all their money on Christmas.
+We also see clients who have no experience in fx trading online and planning their budgets get into a real mess in the New Year having spent all their money on Christmas.
 Often Christmas purchases are funded using payday lending or consumer leasing arrangements which lock people into longer-term financial hardship.

 What can we do to help?